Course of Fire - 26th of April, 2014

 The Zombie Run and Shoot is an event created by Battle Road USA.
 This race is not sanctioned by any other governing body.
 Therefore, we have made up our own rules.

 This event is not a 3 Gun Match, it is a biathlon.
 You must carry all of your own gear, weapons, ammo, water, etc…through the entire course.
-Any assistance received or given will result in your disqualification.
+Any assistance received or given may result in a time penalty or disqualification.
+Example: a participant asks for and receives water from a Range Officer (RO).
+If the RO provides the water this would be a 45 minute time penalty.
+If a participant receives assistance from another participant then both may be penalized 45 minutes.
 The only exception is for medical assistance, in which case the person giving medical assistance shall not be penalized.

-There will be 8 shooting stations; some stations will be rifle only, pistol only and one station will have a transition from a rifle to a pistol.
-Each shooting station will have at least two Range Officers (RO’s) The RO’s will be timing each station with any sort of digital stopwatch they have in their possession.
-Times will not be split by hundredths or thousandths of a second, but rounded off to the highest full number.
+There will be 8 shooting stations; some stations will be rifle only and some will be pistol only.
+Each shooting station will have at least two RO’s.
+The RO’s will be timing each station with any sort of digital stopwatch they have in their possession.
+Times will not be split by hundredths or thousandths of a second, but rounded off to the next highest full number.

-Target size will range from up close 16oz water bottles and clay pigeons to 20 inch AR500 steels for long range rifle shooting.
-There will also be some torso and head targets which measure about 25 inches wide and 35 inches long.
+Target size will range from paper zombie heads approximately 7 inches wide and 10 inches long to 20 inch AR500 steels for long range rifle shooting.
+There will also be some steel torso and head targets which measure about 25 inches wide and 35 inches long.

 There will be about 20 Zombie targets throughout the course at different shooting stations.
-These targets will require 1 headshot each.
+These targets will require 1 headshot each; the head will be a 10 inch steel gong.
 You will know it’s a zombie target because it will have a human shape and it will be clothed.

 The target distances will be Mike’s best guess.
 I’ve never known him to be off more than 100 yards or so.
 With that said, Rifle targets will range between 100 yards to 300 yards.
 Pistol targets will range between 5 yards to 20 yards.